hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 1. Make sure you are connected to **your personal GitHub account**.
 If you don't have an account, you can create one now [here](https://github.com/join).

->Note: A Google account to use Google Docs or a MS-Word document can be used to submit your contributions (blog post, new platform page, new event card) if you prefer to submit your contribution through a word document rather than through CMS editor.
-Google Docs seems to be a good way to provide review feedback to authors.

 2. Open the [HPE DEV Content Management System (CMS)](https://developer.hpe.com/admin) and select **login with GitHub**.